When comparing Maine Coon vs Siberian cats, it was quickly evident that there are many similarities between these two cat breeds.

 In general, both the Maine Coon and Siberian cat breeds are considered to be very intelligent.
 For example, many Maine Coon cats learn how to turn the faucet on!

 When choosing between the Maine Coon vs Siberian cat breeds, it is worth noting that both breeds like to create close bonds with their owners.
-They also enjoying getting a lot of attention.
+They also enjoy getting a lot of attention.

 One crucial difference between the breeds though, is that Maine Coons are not usually lap cats, whereas Siberian Cats enjoy being lap cats.